schmoelder/diss/doc/04_implementation/02_simulator.md

 In conventional batch chromatography as well, several cycles are needed to attain stationarity in optimized situations where there is a cycle-to-cycle overlap of the elution profiles of consecutive injections.
 For this reason, the simulator is capable of simulating a process either for a fixed number of cycles or until cyclic stationarity has been reached.

-To automatically simulate until stationarity is reached, a {class}`~CADETProcess.stationarity.StationarityEvaluator` must be configured and added to the process simulator (see {numref}`framework_overview`).
+To automatically simulate until stationarity is reached, a {class}`~CADETProcess.stationarity.StationarityEvaluator` can be configured and added to the process simulator (see {numref}`framework_overview`).
 As the simulation continues over multiple cycles, the final state of one cycle serves as the initial state for the next, until the differences fall below a predefined threshold.
 Criteria such as the maximum absolute deviation in concentration profiles or the peak areas between consecutive cycles can be specified {cite}`Holmqvist2015`.
 For process performance evaluation, only the last cycle is analyzed, as it provides representative key performance indicators of the process's behavior in subsequent cycles (see also {numref}`fractionation`).

 To illustrate this concept, consider an MR-SSR process (see {numref}`mrssr` for the complete process configuration).
-In this example, the relative change in the integral of the chromatogram (area under the chromatogram) between successive cycles is compared.
+In this example, the stationarity criterion evaluates the relative change in the integrated concentration profile areas and NRMSEs between successive cycles, using data from all unit operation inlets and outlets.
+The metric classes for this purpose are provided by the {mod}`~CADETProcess.comparison` module, which offers a unified set of reusable metrics for quantifying differences between chromatographic profiles {cite}`Heymann2022`.
-The simulation continues until the relative change in area is less than $0.1~\%$, or until a maximum number of cycles is reached as a safety limit.
+The simulation terminates when both the relative change in area and NRMSE fall below $0.1~\%$, or when a maximum number of cycles is reached as a safety limit.

-{numref}`chromatogram_stationarity` shows the concentration profile at the column outlet across all cycles.
+{numref}`chromatogram_stationarity` displays the concentration profile at the column outlet across all cycles.
-The distinct startup behavior is noticeable on the left side of the profile, while later cycles exhibit no significant visual difference, indicating cyclic stationarity.
+The initial startup behavior is visible on the left side of the profile, while later cycles show no significant visual differences, indicating cyclic stationarity.
 In this scenario, the evaluator stopped the simulator after {glue:text}`n_cycles` cycles.

 ```{code-cell} ipython3